-You (yes, YOU) are invited to join the Adult Choir.
-We rehearse from 9:00 – 10:15 on Sunday mornings and occasionally have additional rehearsals for special occasions (like Christmas, Music Sunday etc.) Adult Choir is intended to be a welcoming group that includes people of many different musical experiences.
+We rehearse from 9:00 am – 10:15 am on Sunday mornings (except “Morning Song” Sundays, see below) and occasionally have additional rehearsals for special occasions (like Christmas, Music Sunday etc.) Adult Choir is intended to be a welcoming group that includes people of many different musical experiences.
 And, unlike singing in a community choir outside of church, the songs we sing have a very intentional and vital role in morning worship.
 If you’ve ever been curious, just come try it out!
 Or talk to Tara or a choir member.

 (Information is posted on the CALENDAR page)